dmorse/pscf/doc/user-man/param.rst

 --------------

-The discretization section defines the grid used to spatially discretize the modified diffusion equaiton and the size ds of the "step" ds in the time-like contour length variable used to integral this equation.
+The discretization section defines the grid used to spatially discretize the modified diffusion equation and the size ds of the "step" ds in the time-like contour length variable used to integral this equation.

 Parameters